afontcu/afontcu.dev/content/blog/wip/index.md

 slug: reduce-wip
 ---

 You know the drill.
-You wait there a bit, order your espresso, pay for it, and get out.
-No big deal.
+You wait there a bit, order your espresso, pay for it, and get out—no big deal.

 What do we know about this *system* (that is, the coffee shop)?

 Well, we know that more customers queueing up don't make the system go faster.
 Right?
 Quite the opposite!
 The bartender might get stressed if people start to pile up, its performance may suffer.

-Also, we could make the shop serve more coffees by opening more hours or buying better coffee makers.
+We could also serve more coffees by opening more hours or buying better coffee makers.

 ![A coffee shop (our system) with our friendly customers](./pic1.png)

 ## Customers, coffees, and queues

-Let's examine the relationships between the speed that customers enter and exit the shop, the capacity of the shop, and the time they spend "waiting".
+Let's examine the relationships between the speed that customers enter and exit the shop, shop's capacity, and the time they spend "waiting".

 It is as follows: